 but in fact it can handle both Lua and SQL input.

-the instruction (which can be a Lua request or an SQL statement),
+- instruction (a Lua request or an SQL statement)

-and the response (which can be a display in either YAML format or Lua format).
+- response (a display in either YAML or Lua format)

 The input language can be changed to SQL with